 Support and training

-There's support and training available to foster carers, so you know what to do, and who to talk to when you need help.
-As we develop over the coming years, the amount of support and training we offer will grow.
+There's support and training available to caregivers, so you know what to do, and who to talk to when you need help.
+As we develop better support for caregivers, what's on offer will grow.

 As a caregiver you'll be part of a team.
 You'll work with: